A Proximal Algorithm for Sampling: Problem formulation and Background

-in optimization, which is widely used in proximal algorithms for optimization \cite{ParBoy14}.
-To use the ASF in practice, one needs to efficiently implement the RGO.
-Some examples of $g$ that admits a computationally efficient RGO have been presented in \cite{mou2019efficient,shen2020composite}.
-These instances of $g$ have simple structures such as coordinate-separable regularizers, $\ell_1$-norm, and group Lasso.
-For general $g$, especially non-smooth ones considered in this work, it was not clear how to realize the RGO efficiently.
+The RGO can be viewed as the sampling counterpart of the proximal map in optimization that is widely used in proximal algorithms for optimization \citep{ParBoy14}.
+The ASF is an idealized algorithm; an efficient implementation of the RGO is crucial to use this framework in practice.
+For some special cases of $f$, the RGO admits a computationally efficient realization \citep{mou2022efficient,shen2020composite,LiaChe21}.
+For general $f$, especially semi-smooth ones considered in this work, it was not clear how to realize the RGO efficiently.

-Assuming the RGO in the ASF can be realized, the ASF exhibits remarkable convergence properties.
-In \cite{lee2021structured} it was shown that Algorithm \ref{alg:ASF} converges linearly when $g$ is strongly convex.
-This convergence result is recently improved in \cite{CheCheSalWib22} under various weaker assumptions on the target distribution $\pi^X \propto \exp(-g)$.
-Below we present several convergence results established in \cite{CheCheSalWib22} that will be used in this paper, under the assumptions that $\pi^X$ is strongly-log-concave ($g$ is strongly convex), log-concave, or satisfies the Poincar\'e inequality.
-Recall that a probability distribution $\nu$ satisfies the Poincar\'e inequality (PI) with constant $\lam > 0$ ($\lam$-PI) if for any smooth bounded function $\psi : \R^d\to\R$,
+Under the assumption that the RGO in the ASF can be efficiently realized, the ASF exhibits surprising convergence properties.
+It was firstly established in \citet{lee2021structured} that, when $f$ is strongly convex, Algorithm \ref{alg:ASF} converges linearly.
+This result is further improved recently in \citet{CheCheSalWib22} under various weaker assumptions on the target distribution $\pi^X \propto \exp(-f)$.
+We summarize below several convergence results established in \citet{CheCheSalWib22} that will be used.